acoman-cloud/web-module-project-redux/README.md

 * [ ] **We can delete movies within the Movie Component.** Connect the deleteMovie action through the connect method.

-* [ ] **Find the HTML element that should trigger a deletion in the movie component.** Create and connect the necessary event handlers to call deleteMovie on the current movie's id.
+* [d] **Find the HTML element that should trigger a deletion in the movie component.** Create and connect the necessary event handlers to call deleteMovie on the current movie's id.
 After setting the state, redirect the user using the push('/movies') command.

 * [ ] Add in an ADD_MOVIE case to movieReducer.js.
 * [ ] Make this new case return a version of state with new movie values passed in through the payload.
 * [ ] Create an action creator for addMovie in movieActions.js.
 * [ ] Find the component that triggers the adding of a movie and connect the addMovie action.
 * [ ] Create and connect the necessary event handlers to call addMovie.
-* [ ] Add in push('/movies/) after calling your action to trigger a redirect.
+* [X] Add in push('/movies/) after calling your action to trigger a redirect.

 #### Build out the favorites reducer
 > *Alright!
 Now that the movie reducer is complete, you have the chance to build a reducer from scratch to handle favorite movie functionality.
 We will also work on combining reducers.*